exercism/v3/languages/java/exercises/concept/conditionals-ternary/.docs/hints.md

 ## 1. Implement the multipliers

-- Both multiplier methods depend on a certain condition beeing met, you must check that before deciding what should be returned.
+- Both multiplier methods depend on a certain condition being met, you must check that before deciding what should be returned.

 ## 2. Calculate the final salary